Brad Davis (actor)

-Robert Creel Davis (November 6, 1949 – September 8, 1991), known professionally as Brad Davis, was an American actor and is a Golden Globe award winner.
-He is known for starring in the 1978 film Midnight Express, Chariots of Fire and the 1982 film Querelle.
+Robert Creel Davis (November 6, 1949 – September 8, 1991), known professionally as Brad Davis, was an American actor.
+For his debut film role as Billy Hayes in the 1978 film Midnight Express, he won the Golden Globe Award for New Star of the Year – Actor and was nominated for Best Actor – Motion Picture Drama, along with BAFTA Award nominations for Best Actor in a Leading Role and Most Promising Newcomer to Leading Film Roles.

+Davis subsequently played the title role in the Rainer Werner Fassbinder film Querelle (1982), and appeared in such films as A Small Circle of Friends (1980), Chariots of Fire (1981), and Cold Steel (1987).
+He also starred in television films and miniseries.

+Davis, who struggled with substance abuse issues throughout his adult life, was diagnosed with HIV in 1985, and died by assisted suicide from a drug overdose due to AIDS in 1991.

+Biography

 Early life

 He was born in Tallahassee, Florida, to Eugene Davis, a dentist whose career declined due to alcoholism, and his wife, Anne (née Creel) Davis.
 His brother Gene is also an actor.
-According to an interview with his widow, Susan Bluestein Davis, discussing her book about his life, After Midnight: The Life and Death of Brad Davis, in The New York Times published in 1997, she claimed that Davis told her that he suffered physical abuse from his father and sexual abuse from his mother.
-As an adult, Brad Davis was an alcoholic and an intravenous drug user, then became sober in 1981.
 Davis was known as Bobby during his youth, but took Brad as his stage name in 1973.
-Davis attended and graduated from Titusville High School.
+He attended and graduated from Titusville High School.

-Career
+According to a 1997 New York Times interview with his widow Susan Bluestein, Davis suffered physical abuse from his father and sexual abuse from his mother.
+As an adult, Davis was an alcoholic and an intravenous drug user, then became sober in 1981.
+Davis was bisexual.

+Early acting roles

 At 16, after winning a music-talent contest, Davis worked at Theater Atlanta.
 He later moved to New York City and attended the American Academy of Dramatic Arts, and the American Place Theater where he studied acting.
 After a role on the soap opera How to Survive a Marriage, he performed in Off-Broadway plays.

 In 1976, he was cast in the television mini-series Roots, then as Sally Field's love interest in the television film Sybil.
+The same year, he married casting director Susan Bluestein.
+They would have one child together, Alex Blue Davis (b.
+1983), a musician and actor.

+In 1977, he was cast as John Rambo in First Blood when John Frankenheimer was scheduled to direct the film before it was cancelled due to Orion Pictures' acquisition of Filmways.

+Midnight Express and stardom

-In 1977 he was cast as John Rambo in First Blood when John Frankenheimer was scheduled to direct the film before it was cancelled due to Orion Pictures' acquisition of Filmways.
-In 1981, he played American track star Jackson Scholz in the Academy Award-winning film Chariots of Fire.
-He played the lead role in The Normal Heart (1985), Larry Kramer's play about AIDS.
-His most successful film role was as the main character Billy Hayes in Midnight Express (1978), for which he won the Golden Globe Award for New Star of the Year – Actor and the Golden Globe Award for Best Motion Picture Acting Debut – Actor.
+His most successful film role was as the main character Billy Hayes in Midnight Express (1978), for which he won the Golden Globe Award for New Star of the Year – Actor.
 He was nominated for a similar award at that year's BAFTA Awards, in addition to receiving Best Actor nominations at both ceremonies (Richard Dreyfuss won for The Goodbye Girl).

-Personal life

-Davis married casting director Susan Bluestein in 1976.
-They had one child, Alex Blue Davis (born 1983), a musician and actor.
-He was bisexual.

-He is the brother of actor Eugene M. Davis.